Starter kit: Constituent-centered design

 • You're planning on launching a new website.
 You design prototypes and test them with real people.
 These tests help you make adjustments before embarking on an expensive development process.

 • You run a service where people can apply by mail.
-You regularly test your paper application to make sure that people understand what it's asking for.
-When they don't, you tweak it to make it easier.
+You regularly test your paper application to see if people get stuck when they fill it out.
+When they do, you tweak it to make it easier.

 • Constituents must interact with your organization and 2 others to accomplish something.
 You coordinate with the other organizations to make sure the whole process is seamless and efficient.